|

 • | |

 How can we build understanding with those who profoundly disagree with us?
-Be sure to read the previous posts on this topic from January 2022 to get the full story… A few comments: Now we are nearing the end of our conversation.
-This post from Derek reveals a continued shift in his attitude and openness….
+Be sure to read the previous posts on this topic from January 2022 to get the full story… So, here we are at the end of the conversation.
+I hope it has challenged you to think at least half as much as it…